Functional connectivity ensemble method to enhance BCI performance (FUCONE): Acknowledgments

 \section{Acknowledgments}

 FDVF and MCC acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 864729).
+Their research leading to these results has received funding from the program "Investissements d’avenir" ANR-10-IAIHU-06.
 FY acknowledges the support of the ANR as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.